 “When you constantly apply for jobs and only receive silence or rejections, it can seriously erode your confidence and mental health,” she stressed.

-Instead of trying to pursue jobs that are out of reach, Gen Z chooses to live like "rat people" - not bathing or leaving the house for days on end (Photo: EPA).
+Instead of trying to pursue jobs that are out of reach, Gen Z chooses to live like "mouse people" - not bathing or leaving the house for days at a time (Photo: EPA).

-Millennials (those born between 1981 and 1996) are considered the most educated generation in history, and Gen Z (those born between 1997 and 2012) are no slouches either.
-However, their financial opportunities and ability to find a job are significantly lower than those of Gen X (those born between 1965 and 1980) who came before them.
+Millennials (those born between 1981 and 1996) are considered the most educated generation in history, and Gen Z (those born between 1997 and 2012) are not far behind.
+However, their financial opportunities and ability to find a job are significantly lower than those of Generation X (those born between 1965 and 1980) who came before them.

 In China, the youth employment situation is particularly alarming.
-Despite government adjustments to the way it calculates the unemployment rate for 16-24 year olds (excluding students) remains alarmingly high.
+Despite government adjustments to the way it calculates unemployment, the unemployment rate for those aged 16-24 (excluding students) remains alarmingly high.

-According to data released in February, one in six young people are unemployed.
-Previously, the rate hit a record 21.3% in June 2023 before monthly data releases were paused for review.
-By December 2024, the unemployment rate for this group was revised down to 15.7%.
-However, the figure still shows a challenging labor market for young people.
+According to figures released in February, 1 in 6 young people are unemployed.
+Previously, in June 2023, this rate hit a record 21.3% before the monthly data release was paused for re-evaluation.
+By December 2024, the unemployment rate for this group was adjusted down to 15.7%.
+However, this figure still shows a challenging labor market for young people.

-Pressure from family and society for a stable job, high salary, combined with the increasingly expensive cost of living in big cities, is making Gen Z feel suffocated.
+Pressure from family and society for a stable job, high salary, combined with the increasingly expensive cost of living in big cities are pushing Gen Z into a feeling of suffocation.
 They see their parents and siblings working hard but still struggling to buy a house and have a decent life.
 Disillusionment with the "Chinese dream" - something previous generations believed in - makes many young people question the true meaning of "working hard".

-The “rat man” trend also shares similarities with other trends in the world such as “bare minimum Mondays” or “quiet quitting” in Western countries.
-All reflect a common fatigue of the younger generation with toxic work cultures and unrealistic expectations.
+The “rat man” trend also has similarities with other trends in the world such as “bare minimum Mondays” or “quiet quitting” in Western countries.
+All reflect a common fatigue of the younger generation with toxic work culture and unrealistic expectations.

 The Dark Side of the "Mouse Hole": The Price of Letting Go

-Choosing the “rat man” lifestyle can provide a temporary escape from the pressures of society, a way to protect mental health from the harsh cycle of society.
-As Advita Patel commented: “This is not laziness, but rather fatigue about direction and life.
+Choosing the “rat man” lifestyle can provide a temporary escape from pressures, a way to protect mental health from the harsh cycle of society.
+As Ms. Advita Patel commented: “This is not laziness, but fatigue about direction and life.
 Letting go is sometimes the only way to protect mental health.”

-“It’s true that it’s hard to deal with constant rejection.
+“It’s true that constant rejection can be difficult to deal with.
 But those who put themselves in challenging situations will develop resilience and adaptability, and be ready to seize opportunities when they arise.
 Meanwhile, those who choose to sit on the sidelines may find themselves falling behind their peers,” warns Skinner.

 Many young people are feeling exhausted by toxic work cultures and unrealistic expectations (Photo: Getty).

-There are also risks to publicly displaying your “rat person” lifestyle on social media.
-Skinner advises that prospective employers may stumble across this content and feel that your outlook on life runs counter to the company’s values.
+There are also risks to publicly portraying a “rat person” lifestyle on social media.
+Skinner advises that prospective employers may stumble across this content and feel that the candidate’s outlook on life runs counter to the company’s values.
 Furthermore, prolonged isolation can lead to more serious mental health issues, not just a temporary fix.

 There is still light at the end of the tunnel: A chance to turn the tide

-While the picture may seem bleak, experts believe that this is not the end of the “rat people.”
-As long as this period of “lying down” is temporary and does not become a permanent state, most young people are able to recover and even return to the job market with a clearer direction.
+While the picture may seem bleak, experts believe that this is not the end of the “rat people”.
+As long as this period of “lying down” is temporary and does not become a permanent state, most young people are able to recover, even returning to the job market with a clearer direction.

-Eloise Skinner believes that Gen Z is still in the early stages of their careers, so allowing themselves a “gap year” is acceptable.
-“University is inherently stressful and pressured, and many people need a break to rediscover their personal passions, explore different career paths, and simply recharge after years of hard work.”
+Eloise Skinner believes that Gen Z is still in the early stages of their careers, so allowing themselves a gap year is acceptable.
+"University is inherently stressful and pressured, many people need a break to rediscover their personal passions, explore different career paths, and simply recharge after years of hard work."

 She suggests using this time to reconnect with your life purpose.
 “Ask yourself: What really excites me?
 What do I care about most?
 What are the big problems in the world that I want to help solve?
 From those initial answers, you can identify your personal mission and find suitable internship opportunities.”